wchorski/dg-pywrite/src/site/notes/developer/Regex.md

 $                         End anchor.
 ```

 Find a every line that starts with (with wildcard).
-Useful with [[developer/Media Software/iTunes XML Playlist to m3u Converter\|developer/Media Software/iTunes XML Playlist to m3u Converter]]
+Useful with [[developer/Media Software/iTunes XML Playlist to m3u Converter\|iTunes XML Playlist to m3u Converter]]
 ```js
 # don't forget to excape any slashes \/
 ^\/Volumes\/edata\/iMusicLibrary\/.*$